SpocWiki/_public/tech/Triz/Sub/Triz-non-uniform.md

 [SpocWebEntityId::22244]
 [TrizPrinciple::[[Triz-Local_quality]]]

-Change an object&#x27;s structure from uniform to non-uniform, change an external environment (or external influence) from uniform to non-uniform.
+Change an object's structure from uniform to non-uniform, change an external environment (or external influence) from uniform to non-uniform.